fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 14.10.1 =
+* [Fixed] Fixes a bug introduced in 14.10.0 that prevented inventory archives from being sorted according to the saved setting.

 = 14.10.0 =
 * [Added] Adds a WPForms integration.
 Adds a Vehicle field type.
 This field will produce a dropdown on forms not embedded on vehicle singles.
 On vehicle singles, a hidden input will identify the vehicle the user is looking at.
 Adds two Smart Tags {invp_adf_vehicle} and {invp_site_url} to make creating ADF XML lead emails easy when following [these instructions](https://inventorypresser.com/docs/capturing-vehicle-leads-with-wpforms/).